koorchik/perl6-livr-advent-calendar-post/README.md

 ## What is LIVR?

 Data validation task is very common.
 I am sure that every developer faces it again an again.
 Especially, it is important when you develop Web application.
 It is a common rule - never trust uset input.
 It seems that if the task is so common, there should be tons of libraries.
-Yes it is, but it is very diffucult to find one that is ideal.
+Yes it is, but it is very difficult to find one that is ideal.
 Some of the libraries are do to many things (like HTML form generation etc), other libraries hard to extend, some does not provide hierarchical data validation etc

 Moreover, if you are a web developer, you need the same validation on the server and on the client.

 In WebbyLab, mainly we use 3 programming languages - Perl, JavaScript, PHP.
 So, for us, it was ideal to reuse similar validation approach across languages.

-So, it was decided to create a univeral validator that could work across different languages.
+So, it was decided to create a universal validator that could work across different languages.

 ### Validator Requirements

-After trying tons of validators, we had some vision in hour heads about the issues we want to solve.
+After trying tons of validation libraries, we had some vision in hour heads about the issues we want to solve.

 1. Rules are declarative and language independent.
 So, rules validation is just a data structure, not method calls etc. You can transform it, change it as you this with a common data structure.
 2. Any number of rules for each field.